 In addition to programs and strategies, CPWI funds support a 1.0 FTE time coordinator’s position, employed through the Skagit Valley Family YMCA.

-Mark your calendars and please join us Tuesday, October 27th from 2-3:30pm for our MV HOPE Coalition meeting!
+Mark your calendars and please join us on the third Wednesday of each month from 3-4:30pm for our 2021 MV HOPE Coalition meetings!
 To attend this meeting please email Bethany at [email protected] for the Zoom meeting invitation.

 It is time for the MV Hope community survey!
 Take our short survey to help us get a better sense of the concerns our community has around youth and substance use.
 This helps us to partner with the community to initiate and support the most effective strategies for protecting our youth and families.
 We so appreciate your input!